FestaLab/active_analysis/README.md

 ```

 The following addons available:
 - ImageAddon::OptimalQuality: An EXPERIMENTAL addon that calculates the optimal image quality using a DSSIM of 0.001.
-This addons is pretty resource hungry
+This addons is pretty resource hungry.
+- ImageAddon::WhiteBackground: An EXPERIMENTAL addon that checks if the image has a white background.
+Requires both vips and image magick to be installed.

 ## Development